puneet-jain159/Ray-on-Databricks/README.md

 ## Setting up Ray Cluster:

+Ray uses the below ports to run :

+Port to connect to head node : 9339
+Port to connect to dashboard : 8501

 There are 2 methods to initialize ray on Databricks on a non-autoscaling cluster

 1. Using the init_script.sh
+    Create an init_script.sh and attach to the cluster
-2. Using the ray_restart.sh notebook to start an adhoc ray cluster (Ray will not be initialized on nodes added later to the cluster)
+2. Using the ray_restart.sh notebook to start an adhoc ray cluster (Ray will not be initialized on nodes added later to the cluster) run the below command in a notebook cell python interpreter will be restarted so run it at the start of the workflow
+    ``` %run ./initialize_ray $version="2.2.0" ```

 ## Viewing the Ray Dashboard: